 A record six hurricanes made landfall in the U.S., many bringing severe flooding—especially in Louisana and other Gulf Coast states which got hit by three hurricanes in a row (Hurricane Laura, Hurricane Delta, and Hurricane Zeta),

 With the formation of Subtropical Storm Theta on November 10, the 2020 season became the most active season on record, with 29 named storms having formed.
-Three days later, with the appearance of Hurricane Iota, that record was smashed once again.
+Three days later, with the appearance of Hurricane Iota, that record was smashed once again, putting the total for 2020 at 30 named storms.

 - The previous record (28 storms) was set in 2005—a season that included the infamous hurricanes Katrina and Wilma.